-The users would have to remain safe and pick the right miter saw that suits their needs.
-If you are a homeowner, get a miter saw that is suitable for the versatility of chores.
+The users must remain safe and pick the right miter saw that suits their needs.
+If you are a homeowner, get a miter saw suitable for the versatility of chores.

 What is a miter saw?

 A miter saw is a tool that allows you to make cuts at various angles.
-It comes with a saw blade mounted on the arm that makes pivots from both the right and left sides for angled cuts.
+It has a saw blade mounted on the arm that makes pivots from both the right and left sides for angled cuts.
 The saw tool is for frames and window casings.